Insect-like Robots May Define the Future of Search and Rescue and Military Reconnaissance

 Implications for disaster response

-Access is often the biggest challenge in search and rescue operations.
+Access is often the biggest challenge in search-and-rescue operations.
 Entering unstable structures can put responders at risk, while delays can cost lives.

 Micro-robots could be deployed ahead of rescue teams to explore collapsed buildings, locate trapped survivors, and assess structural conditions.
 Because of their size, multiple units could be sent in at once, helping responders build a clearer picture of conditions beneath the rubble.